 The other popular form is long-term G-secs.

-One of the fundamental differences between T-bills and long-terms bonds are, T-bills are exclusively issued by the central government.
+One of the fundamental differences between T-bills and long-term bonds are, T-bills are exclusively issued by the central government.
 State governments can issue only bonds and dated securities, in which case they are referred to as State Development Loans(SDLs).
 Additionally, bonds generally have longer maturity periods and pay interest twice a year.
 Their nature may vary based upon the availability of floating or fixed interest rates, protection against inflation, put or call options, special subsidies, links to gold valuation, tax exemptions and their method of issue.
 Each bond has a unique code of its own, indicating its annualized interest rates, typology, year of maturity and source of issue.

 - Trading In Government Securities In India: